 Since our founding, Global View has helped clients refine and reach their financial goals, navigating volatile financial markets along the way.
 We apply what we’ve learned in financial markets across the world to help provide you with diversified and stable performance.

 The financial services industry is a confusopoly.
 I know what you are thinking, what is a confusopoly?
 A confusopoly is an industry that profits at its customers’ expense by intentionally making them confused.
 Wall Street is the biggest confusopoly ever.
 We prefer our clients to know exactly what we are doing at all times.
-Because it’s not surprises that people don’t like.
+Because it’s not surprising that people don’t like it.
 It’s unexpected negative surprises.
 Which means we have to work together to get rid of these.

 And we know you won’t get it all, but it’s essential you get enough so you can feel confident you are moving in the right direction.
 It’s what we do.

-To learn more about how we started Global View, please see Ken’s bio.
+To learn more about how we started Global View, please see Our Founders page.